mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 	- *Castle*
 	- *Pyramid*
 - *The True Story of Stanta Claus* by Paul Prokop
+- Anthony DeStephano
+	- *Our Lady's Wardrobe*
+	- *Our Lady's Picture Book*
 - *[[2021-06-29-Brother Hugo and the Bear|Brother Hugo and the Bear]]* by Katy Beebe
 - *[[~The Holy Mass|The Holy Mass (Lego)]]* by Kevin and Mary O’Neill
 - *[[~The Weight of a Mass|The Weight of a Mass]]* by Josephine Nobisso